 At the end of the trial after all queries have been resolved and the database frozen, the PI will confirm the data integrity by electronically signing all the eCRFs.
-The eCRFs will be archived according to SCTU policy and a PDF copy including all clinical and Meta data returned to the PI for each participant.
+The eCRFs will be archived according to SCTU policy and a PDF copy including all clinical data and audit trail returned to the PI for each participant.